Grow Heathrow “Great Escape” tunnel cleared by the National Eviction Team

 About five hours after finding the head of the tunnel, we heard noise coming from inside the tunnel and a male protester in his 50s appeared at the bottom of the shaft.
 He said there were five of them down there and that they had food and water for 14 days.
 Simultaneously, a similar statement was made to the waiting press by the other protesters.
 He also said there were two concrete chambers at either end of the tunnels with lock-ons.

-We negotiated with him to allow him to connect power supply to these items from their solar panels above ground if he gave himself up and came out of the ground voluntarily.
+We negotiated with him to allow him to connect a power supply to these items from their solar panels above ground if he gave himself up and came out of the ground voluntarily.
 He agreed.

 Whilst we were not convinced that there were more people in the tunnel, we had to assume that he was telling the truth and physically check the entire length of the tunnels to find the true picture.